iamxeeshankhan/InternetSpeedMonitor/readme.md

 - UI: WPF
 - Windows-only: Uses `System.Net.NetworkInformation` (with optional WMI)

+**Notes:**
-**Note:** This application displays the total internet speed of your entire PC — not just the speed of a specific browser, downloader, torrent client, or application.
+- This application displays the total internet speed of your entire PC — not just the speed of a specific browser, downloader, torrent client, or application.
 It measures the overall upload and download traffic coming in and out of your system.
 As a result, the reported speed may differ from what you see in individual applications such as your browser, download manager, or torrent client.

+- When you start this application, the internet speed shown may be inaccurate at first.
+Please allow 1–2 minutes for it to stabilize.
+After that, it will display the accurate incoming and outgoing traffic of your PC or laptop.